-Businesses selling goods and services to European needs to collect VAT (value-added tax), even if their business is not established in Europe.
+Businesses selling goods and services to European customers needs to collect VAT (value-added tax), even if their business is not established in Europe.
 As all European countries have different VAT rules and rates, staying compliant can be challenging.
 The European Commission has made an effort to simplify VAT collection and payment, but this hasn’t entirely spared businesses of VAT complexities.
 For example, if your business sells to another business in the EU (rather than to a customer directly), you may not be required to collect VAT—depending on where both businesses are based.
 And for all sales where VAT is collected, the government requires you to collect additional data to confirm the address of your customer.

 This Blog is for businesses that sell to customers in the EU and covers the basics of VAT and VAT OSS.
 You’ll learn when and how to register to collect Value Added Tax, how to calculate and collect VAT, and how to file your VAT returns.
 You’ll also learn how Stripe Tax can help you comply.